Anatid/XML-Documentation-for-the-KSP-API/README.md

 Probably you can use Assembly-CSharp.xml in MonoDevelop too but I don't use MonoDevelop so I don't know.

+You can also check out [this web version](http://anatid.github.io/XML-Documentation-for-the-KSP-API/annotated.html) of the documentation, generated using Doxygen.
+Currently only classes that have at least some documentation appear in the web documentation.

 How to contribute to this documentation
 ---------------------------------------